bisdn/un-orchestrator/orchestrator/README_RESTAPI.md

 ===============================================================================

-Within the "action" element, the following fields are allowed:
+Within the "action" element, one and only one of the following fields **MUST** be specified:

 	"port"         //only if "VNF_id" and "endpoint_id" are not specified "VNF_id"       //only if "port" and "endpoint_id" are not specified "endpoint_id"  //only if "port" and "VNF_id" are not specified

+The previous fields specifies an output port through which packets can be sent.
+Other actions can be specified together with the previous ones:

+* vlan push

+	"action":
+    {
+        "vlan":
+        {
+            "operation":"push",
+            "vlan_id":"25"
+        }
+    }

+* vlan pop:

+    "action":
+    {
+        "vlan":
+        {
+            "operation":"pop"
+        }
+    }

 ===============================================================================

 The same message used to create a new graph can be used to add "parts" (i.e.,